All Episodes

 Let these people just fight it out.

-If the Iranians want to go to war with the Saudis over uh Yemen and the Iraqis want to get, go ahead, Rush, let it happen.
+If the Iranians want to go to war with the Saudis over Yemen and the Iraqis want to get them, go ahead, Rush.

 Why should it be any of our business?

-But I fear that the reason the reason why this thinking that, hey, it's okay we're not involved, is precisely because there are more and more people beginning to think that we are not a good guy, that that our presence doesn't mean anything, that America stands for nothing uh good, that America isn't the solution to world's problems, that we are only the problem, which is clearly what uh Obama and his team believe.
+But I fear that the reason I'm just thinking that, hey, it's okay we're not involved is precisely because there are more and more people beginning to think that we are not a good guy, that our presence doesn't mean anything, that America stands for nothing good, that America isn't the solution to world's problems, that we are only the problem, which is clearly what Obama and his team believe.

-The Arab League on Sunday decided it would build a joint military force featuring combat units from each of its twenty-two member nations.
+The Arab League on Sunday decided it would build a joint military force featuring combat units from each of its 22 member nations.

 Gee, what could go wrong with that?

-This is, I think, good example what happens when the USA pulls out.
+This is, I think, a good example of what happens when the USA pulls out.

 And if it's the bad guys moving in to fill the void, where are we left?